jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

 First, position the case bottom so you're looking into it.
 Verify the version number (printed on the side) is in the upper left corner.
-The MCU slot should be in the upper right corner.\
+The MCU slot should be in the upper right corner.
-\

 Install the MCU (upside down), the battery, and Vibration Motor Board.
-Loop the Vibration Motor Bord wires around the upper right peg as shown
+Loop the Vibration Motor Bord wires around the upper right peg as shown below.
+Likewise, the battery wires should thread through the bottom slot of the MCU enclosure.
-below:

 <br>
 <div align="center">